cairis-platform/cairis/docs/install.rst

    sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get dist-upgrade -y && sudo apt install curl -y && sudo apt install net-tools -y && curl -s https://cairis.org/quickInstall.sh | bash -s my-secret-pw

-In addition to configuring and installing CAIRIS, the script creates an initial user account (username: test@test.com, password: test), starts cairisd.py as a service, and restarts the VM.
+In addition to configuring and installing CAIRIS, the script creates an initial user account (username: test@test.com, password: test), starts the Flask development server as a service, and restarts the VM.
 You can use *journalctl* to check the CAIRIS log file.

 .. code-block:: bash